serhii-babich/html-accordion-tabs/README.md

 }
 ```

-We added some paddings, colours and a bit of animation.
-Nice!
+We add some paddings, colours and a bit of animation.
 Looks great now!
-But, as you can notice, content in «mobile» mode is switching extremely boring, without a spark of joy.
-Let’s add this spark then:
+Though, as you can notice, content in the “mobile” mode switches dully, without a single spark of joy.
+Let’s add some sparks then:

 ```css
 @media screen and (max-width: 480px) {